yujiyokoo/markytweet/README.md

 For server side twitter searches, it uses memcached to cache query results.

 This is a small application but has a fair bit of tests in rspec (+capybara) and jasmine.

+If you are deploying to heroku, add apigee and memcachier.